Have you checked this latest 31-point SEO checklist?

 It is a free SEO plugin for WordPress and a few other CMS systems.

-It can help you a lot on various things such as – prepare sitemaps, optimize metadata, put on “noindex” attributes to a particular region of your site, and much more.
+It can help you a lot on various things such as – prepare sitemaps, optimize metadata, put on “noindex” attributes to various portionsof your site, and much more.

-In simple words, it adds up a lot of ease to various complex things.
+In simple words, it adds up a lot of ease to various things that are otherwise complex.

 However, if you’re not using WordPress, you can simply search for the best SEO plugin for the CMS you’re on.